Home DM News History of the Sapphire Stone

 How are sapphires formed?

 The geological processes involved in sapphire formation are complex and require specific conditions and timeframes, which make sapphires rare and valuable gemstones.
 They belong to the corundum mineral family, which consists primarily of aluminium oxide with trace amounts of other elements, particularly iron and titanium.
 Sapphire stones are formed deep within the Earth when aluminium and oxygen atoms combine under high heat and pressure.
 They develop slowly over millions of years in particular types of rocks.
-Miners then extract sapphires from these rocks, and gem cutters shape and polish them to make the beautiful gemstones we know, turning them into jewellery, stationary, homeware, artefacts and ornaments.
+Miners then extract sapphires from these rocks, and gem cutters shape and polish them to make the beautiful gemstones we know, turning them into sapphire jewellery, stationary, homeware, artefacts and ornaments.

 Star Sapphire: What is a star sapphire?